hadley/adv-r/Data-structures.md

 ## Matrices and arrays

 Vectors can be extended into multiple dimensions.
 If 2d they are called matrices, if more than 2d they are called arrays.
 Length generalises to `nrow` and `ncol` for matrices, and `dim` for arrays.
-Names generalises to `rownames` and `colnames` for matrices, a `dimnames` for arrays.
+Names generalises to `rownames` and `colnames` for matrices, and `dimnames` for arrays.

     y <- matrix(1:20, nrow = 4, ncol = 5)
     z <- array(1:24, dim = c(3, 4, 5))